sourcegraph/sourcegraph-public-snapshot/client/wildcard/src/components/Charts/README.md

      and tooltip chart UI (experiment)
    - Smart tooltip component (experiment, it's used in high-level chart but not properly prepared for explicit reusing in other consumers)

-## Life of chart

-1. Try to use a high-level chart (at the moment, it's either line, bar, or pie chart)
-2. If you see that you need minor chart customization (extending existing chart API), feel free to contribute to these charts.
-3. If you see that you need an extensive or even mid-size UI customization, you need to use it for a low-level block and build your chart in the consumer
-4. _As a last resort, you can find similar to your custom chart example in [visx gallery](https://airbnb.io/visx/gallery) and bring it to your consumer codebase.
-Since visx charts use visx primitives, this will not spoil the consistency much.
-   If we have more than two consumers needing this new chart, we consider implementing it in the wildcard chart package._

 ## Ownership